harkirat1892/basic_mobile_messaging/readme.md

 => If a user sends the same message to any users more than once within a 5 second window, the new messages are ignored by the server.

+How to run:
+"python3 run_server.py" in terminal will start the server.
+It will be accessible on localhost:8888

 Requires: